BeardedCoder/ResponsiveWebDesign/README.md

 ##Resources

-[Am I Responsive](http://ami.responsivedesign.is/) - displays your site at different resolutinos
+[Am I Responsive](http://ami.responsivedesign.is/) - displays your site at different resolutions

 ##License